softkave/fimidara-server-node/notes/now.md

 - [ ] Include folders, files, names and IDs in error messages?
 - [ ] Memstore txn ops shouldn't wait if query or data to insert/update is empty
 - [ ] Memstore should run query for multiple queries at once instead of one query per loop.
 This can also be used to support $or and $and
+- [ ] Frontend endpoint doc should be generated for each route to reduce compute and cost.
+Currently, the file is loaded then rendered.
+- [ ] Error boundary page on the frontend
+- [ ] Seek file included in readFile
+- [ ] Support Blob, UIntArray in js sdk, and ensure that string support works

 ## Later